AppGeo/wms/readme.md

 API
 ===

-The module is a function which takes 2 and a half parameters.
+The module is a function which takes 2 required parameters and 2 optional ones parameters.
 The first is service config, the full config is bellow, but is only mandatory for getCapabilities, getMap and getTile may pass just the layers array or just the layer object (for getTile and getMap with only one layer requested).

 - **title**: title for the service
 - **abstract**: short description